nyumathclinic/latex-dtxmk/README.md

 have this.

-The simplest installation method is to copy the file `dtxmk.latexmkrc` into the folder of the projection you're working on.
+The simplest installation method is to copy the file `dtxmk.latexmkrc` into the folder of the project you're working on.

 If you don't want to duplicate files, you can copy `dtxmk.latexmkrc` into the folder `$TEXMFHOME/scripts/latexmk/perl/`  Here `$TEXMFHOME` is your user TeX